 This might seem like a fairly obvious question that would be easy to answer.
-But if you take a deep look into your own company’s client or customer base, you might find some surprising patterns that you never considered.
+But if you take a deep look into your own company’s client, you might find some surprising patterns that you never considered.

-Back in 2012, creative executives at the Saatchi & Saatchi agency in New York gathered some insights into the customer base of their client, Luvs Diapers.
+Back in 2012, creative executives at Saatchi & Saatchi gathered some insights into the customer base of their client, Luvs Diapers.
 What they discovered when they looked at the data is that many of Luvs’ customers were second-time moms.
-The agency wanted to find out why this was, so they surveyed a sample of Luvs customers who were second-time moms and discovered that after trying a number of different diaper brands with their first baby, the team found that second-time moms preferred Luvs over Huggies—its number one competitor.
+The agency wanted to find out why this was.
+So they surveyed a sample of Luvs customers who were second-time moms.
+They discovered that after trying a number of different diaper brands with their first baby, the team found that second-time moms preferred Luvs over Huggies – its number one competitor.

 Using this insight, the agency created a funny and charming campaign for Luvs that had moms all over the country nodding their heads in recognition.
-You may be familiar with the “First Kid, Second Kid” commercials, wherein first-time moms are shown to be very discerning about who they let around their first kid, but when it comes to their second kid, moms will hand their baby to the greasy mechanic or an inexperienced goth babysitter.
+You may be familiar with the “First Kid, Second Kid” commercials.
+It shows first-time moms being very discerning about who they let around their first kid.
+But when it comes to their second, moms will hand their baby to the greasy mechanic or an inexperienced goth babysitter.

 How can you apply this technique in your professional life?

 When either researching a potential client you’re pitching or going on a job interview, dig deep when gathering insights into the person with whom you’re meeting.